List of mayors of Chattanooga, Tennessee: City aldermen system (1840-1911)

+City commission system (1911-1990)

+City council system (Since 1990)

-Notes[a] From 1840-1882, all mayors served one year terms, with several mayors elected to successive terms.
+Notes[a] From 1840–1882, all mayors served one year terms, with several mayors elected to successive terms.

-[b] From 1883-1911, all mayors served two year terms, with several mayors elected to successive terms.
+[b] From 1883–1911, all mayors served two year terms, with several mayors elected to successive terms.

 [c] From 1911 to the present, most mayors have served four year terms, with several mayors elected to successive terms.